destinymalone/head-first-java-cliffsnotes-example/chapter-2-classes-and-objects-a-trip-to-objectville/README.md

 ```

-GuessGame has three instance variables for the three Player objects

-Create three Player objects and assign them to the three Player instance variables

-Declare three variables to hold the three guesses the Players make

-Declare three variables to hold a true or false based on the player's answer

-Make a "target" number that the players have to guess

-Call each player's guess() method

-Get each Player's guess (the result of their guess() methof running) by accessing the number variable of each player

-Check each player's guess to see if it matches the target number.
+GuessGame has three instance variables for the three Player objects.
+You can now create three Player objects and assign them to the three Player instance variables.
+The next step is to declare three variables to hold the three guesses the Players make.
+Now you would declare three variables to hold a true or false, based on the player's answer.
+Make a "target" number that the players have to guess to tell if a player is correct or not.
+Afterwards, you would call each player's guess() method, get each Player's guess (the result of their guess() method running) by accessing the number variable of each player, and check each player's guess to see if it matches the target number.
 If a player is right, then set that player's variable to be true since it was set to false by default.

-If player 1 or player 2 or player 3 is right, the game is over and while loop breaks.

-Else, stay in the loop and ask the players for another guess.
+If player 1 or player 2 or player 3 is right, the game is over and while loop breaks, else, stay in the loop and ask the players for another guess.

 ### Running The Guessing Game